 NOTE: For thorough pie-making and baking instructions, see my Pie 101 Post.

 I’ve been making this pumpkin pie since I was married.
 It’s been baked in a dozen states and in Europe.
 At sea level and at altitude.
 (Altitude will take a little longer.)
 If you have canned pumpkin from last year, it will make better pie.
 Don’t use fresh pumpkin; your pie will be stringy.
 Don’t use organic pumpkin; your pie will be less tasty and somewhat watery.
 Just use plain old canned pumpkin like Libby’s.
 They know from pumpkin and you’ll just have to get over your feelings about processed food if you want to bake this pie.
 Help yourself to a piece for breakfast the next day.
 Pumpkin is the healthiest pie available.

 Make it the day you’re eating it, if possible.
 If not, let it cool completely, then refrigerate it overnight and bring it to room temperature before dinner.
 Do not freeze this pie, though you can make the crust ahead and freeze it either on its own or in the pie pan.
 If you freeze it in the pan, you don’t need to unthaw it much — if at all– it’ll bake just fine.

-A shortcrust or Pâte brisée pastry made with all butter is my favorite for this pie.
+A shortcrust or Pâte brisée pastry made with all butter is my favorite for any custard and particularly for pumpkin.
 (See below.)
 The leaning toward grainy or crumbly versus flaky crust is perfect for custard and remains crisp despite the milk and egg in the filling.
 For the milk, I like a mixture of evaporated milk and half and half.

 For a 9″ Pie: